SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - Current status: **Solid** 👍

 <!--
+- TITLE
-- Start with an empty HTML page and a bundle of client-side code
+- This is where you start with an empty HTML page and a bundle of client-side code
 - The bundle generates the UI for the website
 - The client-side code handles all updates to the UI
   - Toggling checkboxes
   - Opening/closing menus
+  - And even navigating screens
 - I'm classifying this pattern as "Solid" because of...
   - Later advancements with other frameworks that we'll discuss
 - FTR: I **do not** recommend building a new SPA with Flash or Silverlight!
-- A pattern that goes hand-in-hand with client-side rendering is...
+- A pattern that goes hand-in-hand with client-side rendering is..
 -->

 ---